boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 }
 {{</highlight>}}

-and
+and (N.B.
+I will be using this document for the rest of the article)

 {{<highlight json>}}
 {
-  "fact": "Originally intended on becoming an Olympic hockey player for Canada", "type": "Actor",
+  "fact": "Originally intended on becoming an Olympic hockey player for Canada.", "type": "Actor",
   "person": {
     "name": "Keanu Reeves",